 Our people are our key investment and we ensure that there are member and officer training and development programmes in place so that knowledge is kept up to date, including any professional development requirements.
 Our recruitment and succession planning processes are designed in order that we appoint the right people with the right skills into roles within the organisation.
+Focussing on our wellbeing, learning and development offer to our people remained a key area of focus during 2020-21 and the internal teams adapted their delivery models within the Force to ensure that the learning and development on offer wasn't compromised due to Covid-19.

-Nationally set terms and conditions exist for officers and staff with agreed pay scales and job evaluation system and we have a performance management framework which the Commissioner and Chief Constable use to assess performance and address any improvements required.
+Nationally set terms and conditions exist for officers and staff with agreed pay scales and a job evaluation system and we have a performance management framework which the Commissioner and Chief Constable use to assess performance and address any improvements required.
 Additionally, there is an annual self-assessment of effectiveness for the Joint Audit Committee.

 3.6.
-Managing risks and monitoring performance
+Managing Risks and Monitoring Performance